webcomponents/polyfills/README.md

 the upgrade timing of custom elements using them, making it impossible to avoid "flash of unstyled content" when running on polyfill.

-### (Dynamic) document level styling is not prevented
+### Document level styling is not scoped by default

 ShadyCSS mimics the behavior of shadow dom, but it is not able to prevent document level styling to affect elements inside a shady dom.
 Global styles defined in `index.html` or any styles not processed by ShadyCSS will affect all elements on the page.

-This includes styles that are dynamically created and appended to the DOM.
+To scope document level styling, the style must be wrapped in the `<custom-style>` element found in Polymer, or use the `CustomStyleInterface` library to modify document level styles.

+### Dynamically created styles are not supported

+ShadyCSS works by processing a template for a given custom element class.
+Only the style elements present in that template will be scoped for the custom element's ShadowRoot.